varnish/orca/docs/tutorials/docker-cache.md

 sudo varnishstat -1 | grep ACCG.dockerhub.total.client_hit_count
 ACCG.dockerhub.total.client_hit_count                            10         0.00 Number of client request hits
 ```

+## Pushing Images

+Images can be pushed to the Virtual Registry like normal, and will be passed through to the remote registry.
+The Virtual Registry does not cache images on push, only on pull.

 ## Configure the Virtual Registry as a DockerHub Mirror